Street dogs in Bucharest

 The issue has not only been a heated subject of debate in Bucharest, but also on a nationwide scale.

+While the problem of stray dogs has been largely solved in Bucharest itself, there are still dogs on the outskirts of the city, in the fields and forests from the surrounding Ilfov county.

+Many stray dogs from Romania are adopted abroad, especially to the United Kingdom.

 Background

 The problem has arisen as a result of systematization, a policy imposed during the Communist regime that ruled Romania for decades.
 Systematization forced people to move into apartment blocks and abandon their dogs.

+Street dogs in Romania are mongrel dogs, and may have admixture from Romanian guard dog breeds, such as Carpathian Shepherd Dog, Bucovina Shepherd Dog, Romanian Mioritic Shepherd Dog and Romanian Raven Shepherd Dog.

-The problem escalated in 2004, when the legislative framework that allowed the euthanasia of unclaimed stray dogs was repealed.
+The problem of stray dogs escalated in 2004, when the legislative framework that allowed the euthanasia of unclaimed stray dogs was repealed.

 On 10 September 2013, the Parliament of Romania approved the Stray Dogs Euthanasia Law with an absolute majority.

 On 24 September 2013, the Constitutional Court of Romania deemed the law to be in compliance with the Constitution of Romania.

 On 25 September 2013, the President of Romania Traian Băsescu signed the Stray Dogs Euthanasia Law.

-Prior to 25 September 2013 (source ?
-Legislation in 2001 authorizes euthanasia) (see below), the legislative framework of Romania did not allow the euthanasia of unclaimed stray dogs.
+Prior to 25 September 2013, the legislative framework of Romania made it difficult to euthanize unclaimed stray dogs.
 The standard procedure stated that stray dogs were to be captured by an animal control officer.
 The dogs would then be taken to animal shelters operated independently by animal rights NGOs.
 At the shelter, the dogs were due to be sterilized and – if no one legally adopted them – they would be sent back on the streets or sent abroad for adoption.